 Other platforms could eventually provide wireless options, such as Nokia’s Lumia 920 and Nexus 4 from 2012.
 It took some time before everyone decided to stick with Qi as the Qi standards (PMA was popular for a couple of years).

-The iPhone 8 and X generation, released in 2017, which marked the final year of the classic iPhone style and the beginning of the new notch and wireless charging capabilities to Apple’s phones.
-In 2020, Apple announced MagSafe that came with magnets that held your phone and charger securely attached (and other snap-on accessories, such as wallets).
-Of course it was the Pre was able to do this right from the beginning.
+The iPhone 8 and X generations were released in 2017, marking the final year of the classic iPhone style and the beginning of the new notch and wireless charging capabilities on Apple’s phones.
+In 2020, Apple announced MagSafe, which came with magnets that held your phone and charger securely attached (and other snap-on accessories, such as wallets).
+Of course, the Pre was able to do this right from the beginning.

 Notch 3 months

-You might think it was the iPhone X brought the notch curse to the world, but they’d be incorrect.
-Technically speaking, this is the iPhone X is certainly the phone that brought it to the forefront of popularity.
+You might think the iPhone X brought the notch curse to the world, but they’d be incorrect.
+Technically speaking, this iPhone X is undoubtedly the phone that brought it to the forefront of popularity.

-However, it was not first first phone to sport an oblique notch.
-Not just two but one Android smartphones beat it out of the park with a gap of three months.
-Sharp Aquos S2 came out on August 14 , and it was immediately followed by the Essential Phone just days later.
-Both of them pushed their LCDs over the phone and threw the selfie camera on the shape of a peninsula, also known as the notch.
+However, it was not the first phone to sport an oblique notch.
+Not just two but one Android smartphone beat it out of the park with a gap of three months.
+Sharp Aquos S2 came out on August 14, and it was immediately followed by the Essential Phone just days later.
+Both of them pushed their LCDs over the phone and threw the selfie camera into the shape of a peninsula, also known as the notch.

-The slim bezels on the top weren’t all that attracted Android makers to adopt this design Naturally. iPhone X ditched the fingerprint reader and provided 3D face scanning to provide a secure method for unlocking the phone.
-Android makers experimented with similar technology (and similar technology similar to the Google Project Soli radar), but they quickly switched back to fingerprint scanners.
+The slim bezels on the top weren’t all that attracted Android makers to adopt this design, Naturally. iPhone X ditched the fingerprint reader and provided 3D face scanning as a secure method for unlocking the phone.
+Android makers experimented with similar technology (and technology similar to the Google Project Soli radar), but they quickly switched back to fingerprint scanners.

-Of course, in the present it’s that there is an under-display fingerprint scanner for numerous phones that are above entry-level.
-This is a technology Apple hasn’t embraced until now, despite numerous reports of it.
+Of course, an under-display fingerprint scanner exists for numerous phones above entry level.
+Apple hasn’t embraced this technology until now despite multiple reports of it.
 Perhaps one day.

-We believe this is a great place to put things away for the day.
-There’s plenty we did not cover.
-Having previously mentioned the fingerprint scanner, this technology was in use before that of the iPhone 5s.
+This is a great place to put things away for the day.
+There’s plenty I did not cover.
+As I mentioned previously, the fingerprint scanner was in use before the iPhone 5s.